tziporaziegler/Practice-Frontend/README.md

 # Practice-Frontend
-A collection of frontend interview practice problems and solutions
+A collection of frontend interview practice problems and solutions.

 ##JavaScript